Bojná

 Bojná (Nyitrabajna) is a municipality in the Topoľčany District of the Nitra Region, Slovakia.
 The village has a population of 2013 people.
-The main landmark is Catholic Church of All Saints built in 1787.
+The main landmark is the Catholic Church of All Saints built in 1787.
 Opposite the church stands (since World War II defunct) synagogue, later turned community center then car repair and nowadays a bar.

 The village stretches about 4 km along river Bojnianka which continues through villages of Veľké Dvorany, Urmince and Chrabrany before emptying into the Nitra river, itself a tributary of the Danube.

 Etymology

 The name is derived from boj (fight, battle) preserved in all Slavic languages.
-Bojna or Bojnica meant place of battle, battleground (modern Slovak: bojisko) but the name could be derived also from some personal name related to boj, e.g. Bojan, Bojen.
+Bojna or Bojnica meant place of battle, battleground (modern Slovak: bojisko) but the name could also be derived from some personal name related to boj, e.g. Bojan, Bojen.
 In this case, Bojná is shortening of Bojnja Ves - village of Bojen.
 Similar names in Slovakia are Bojnice, Bojničky, Bojanová, Bojarky and many others.

 Archeological complex

-Bojná is known for an archeological complex which belongs to one of largest Great Moravian agglomeration in Slovakia.
-The system of Slavic hill forts lies on the southeast foot of Považský Inovec on the strategic point between Váh and Nitra river basins.
+Bojná is known for an archeological complex which belongs to one of the largest Great Moravian agglomeration in Slovakia.
+The system of Slavic hill forts lies on the southeast foot of Považský Inovec on the strategic point between the Váh and Nitra river basins.
 The pass near Bojná was guarded by hill forts Bojná I (Valy), Bojná II (Hradisko), Bojná III (Žihľavník) and the location Bojná IV (Nové Valy).
 The locality is close to other pre-Great Moravian and Great Moravian sites like Pobedim, Ducové or Nitrianska Blatnica.

 The hill fort Bojná I was protected by multiple walls as high as 6 meters with ditches and gates.
 In the 9th century, the hill fort was intensely populated.
-Several craft workshops (mostly smithies) and thousands of artifacts were unearthed on the place.
-Along with artisanal and agricultural tools, a large amount of weapons including typical battle axes, large knives, fragments of swords and seaxes.
+Several craft workshops (mostly smithies) and thousands of artifacts were unearthed in the place.
+Along with artisanal and agricultural tools, a large number of weapons including typical battle axes, large knives, fragments of swords and seaxes.
 The presence of elite warriors can be documented by spurs, chain armors, gold-plated parts of military equipment, gold-coated and silver-coated adornments and other luxury objects.
 The religious articles belong to the oldest Christian articles in Slovakia.
-The most important findings are a bronze bell of Canino type, fragments of other three bells and six gold-coated plaquettes with angels and Christ dated to 780-820, dozen years before the mission of Saints Cyril and Methodius.
-Two short inscriptions in Latin alphabet are the oldest evidence of writing in the Slovak history.
+The most important findings are a bronze bell of Canino type, fragments of three other bells and six gold-coated plaquettes with angels and Christ dated to 780-820, a dozen years before the mission of Saints Cyril and Methodius.
+Two short inscriptions in the Latin alphabet are the oldest evidence of writing in Slovak history.

-A large amount of weapon can be related to the violent destruction of the hill fort, probably by the old Hungarian units.
+A large number of weapons can be related to the violent destruction of the hill fort, probably by the old Hungarian units.
 According to radiocarbon data and other dating methods, the hill fort could be used less intense in the 10th century, later settlement is not documented.
 The artifacts are displayed in Ponitrianske múzeum of Nitra.
 A local museum has opened in August 2007.
 Valy locality is currently being researched by an international archaeologist team.